gnur/tsprox/README.md

-# TSPROX
+# TSPROX (TailScalePROXy)

 tsprox is a proxy designed to be running as sidecar container within kubernetes.
-It will will add itself to your tailscale tailnet to provide a easily reachable address for you and other services living within your tailnet.
+It will will add itself to your [tailscale](https://tailscale.com/) tailnet to provide a easily reachable address for you and other services living within your tailnet.

 By design, it becomes a unique host in your tailnet, it will always listen on port 80.

 ## motivation

 For my side projects I often don't need publicly reachable addresses, but it is really useful to be able to reach services running inside a kubernetes cluster.
-Or even between clusters. tsprox allows you to instantly have resolvable "magic" dns names for those services.
+Or even between clusters. tsprox allows you to instantly have resolvable [magic](https://tailscale.com/kb/1081/magicdns/) dns names for those services.

 ## authentication